 Support for Diverse Types of Structured and Unstructured Data

 Your data mapping tools should support data from a wide variety of structured formats like RDBMS formats, JSON, XML, CSV, IDOC, EDI, fixed length and delimited files, and more.
 Also, because most businesses need to integrate structured data with unstructured (and semi-structured) data sources, data mapping software should support formats like RTF, PDF, weblogs, and other non-relational formats.
 Moreover, if your business uses a cloud-based CRM application, such as Salesforce or Microsoft Dynamics CRM, look for a data mapping tool that connectivity for all the enterprise applications you use

 There's a lot more to know about data mapping, but this overview should give you a solid foundation on the topic to continue expanding your knowledge.

 As a final note, we’d like to recognize that there are many excellent data mapping platforms available to help you get through your data integration bottlenecks.
-However, there’s something special that sets Xplenty apart: Our highly-responsive customer support.
-After all, what good are the best data integration platforms if their users can’t apply the technology?
+However, there's one other feature that sets Xplenty apart--our team of highly-responsive customer support specialists.
+After all, what good is the best data integration platforms if you can't get the help you need to apply it?

 Wondering how Xplenty can help your team with data mapping and data integration difficulties?
 Contact us to schedule your demo today and experience the platform for yourself.